icosa-foundation/open-brush-docs/user-guide.md

 .fbx is a popular format for 3D modeling, and can be used in applications like Blender and Maya.

 1. From the Tools panel, select "**More Options..."** &gt; **Labs** &gt; **Export**.
-2. An .fbx file, brush texture, and geometry will be saved to Tilt Brush/exports.
+2. An .fbx file, brush texture, and geometry will be saved to Open Brush/exports.

 ### **Create a 360 video**

 To create a 360 video, follow the instructions in the [release notes](https://docs.google.com/document/d/11ZsHozYn9FnWG7y3s3WAyKIACfbfwb4PbaS8cZ_xjvo/preview#).
 Note: this is an advanced feature, and requires some working knowledge of the command line.

-## **Troubleshooting issues with Tilt Brush**
+## **Troubleshooting issues with Open Brush**

-If you are having issues using Tilt Brush, check out your options below.
+If you are having issues using Open Brush, check out your options below.

-### **Use our Tilt Brush product forum**
+### **Use our Open Brush product forum**

-For most issues with Tilt Brush, you can find your answer using the [Product Forum](https://productforums.google.com/forum/#!forum/tilt-brush)
+For most issues with Open Brush, you can find your answer using the [Product Forum](https://productforums.google.com/forum/#!forum/tilt-brush)

 ### **Common issues**

 #### **Looking for saved files**

-If you have tried to export or save a file but you don’t see anything in Tilt Brush, the file has probably saved to your computer.
+If you have tried to export or save a file but you don’t see anything in Open Brush, the file has probably saved to your computer.
 Flip over your painting controller and check the history panel.
 It will display a list of all of your most recent actions or exports.

 #### **Lost artwork**

-Tilt Brush makes saves of your work in Documents\Tilt Brush\Sketches\Autosave.
-Each new sketch you create will have a separate autosave file, and Tilt Brush will store autosaves from your last five sketches.
-If you need to access an autosave, just drag it into the Sketches folder using Windows Explorer - it will have a Tilt Brush logo as its thumbnail in the Sketchbook.
+Open Brush makes saves of your work in Documents\Open Brush\Sketches\Autosave.
+Each new sketch you create will have a separate autosave file, and Open Brush will store autosaves from your last five sketches.
+If you need to access an autosave, just drag it into the Sketches folder using Windows Explorer - it will have a Open Brush logo as its thumbnail in the Sketchbook.

-#### **After I launch Tilt Brush, a sad Tiltasaurus appears**
+#### **After I launch Open Brush, a sad Tiltasaurus appears**

 This means your Head Mounted Display is not detected, and you'll need troubleshoot your HMD.
 [Learn to troubleshoot your HTC Vive](http://www.htc.com/managed-assets/shared/desktop/vive/Vive_PRE_User_Guide.pdf) or your [Oculus Rift.](https://product-guides.oculus.com/en-us/documentation/rift/latest/concepts/rgsg-3-ts-setup-troubleshooting/)

-#### **Pink screen when starting Tilt Brush**
+#### **Pink screen when starting Open Brush**

 This is commonly an issue with using an out-of-date version of DirectX.
-Make sure you're on the latest version of DirectX, and that you're running Tilt Brush on a PC that matches the minimum specs of the VR device you're using.
+Make sure you're on the latest version of DirectX, and that you're running Open Brush on a PC that matches the minimum specs of the VR device you're using.

-#### **Tilt Brush crashing or freezing**
+#### **Open Brush crashing or freezing**

-Antivirus software can sometimes interfere with Tilt Brush.
-Try disabling any AV or Firewall software you're running, and try starting Tilt Brush again.
+Antivirus software can sometimes interfere with Open Brush.
+Try disabling any AV or Firewall software you're running, and try starting Open Brush again.

-If you downloaded Tilt Brush through Steam, try refreshing the cache by choosing to "Verify Integrity of Game Files..." for Tilt Brush through the Properties window.
+If you downloaded Open Brush through Steam, try refreshing the cache by choosing to "Verify Integrity of Game Files..." for Open Brush through the Properties window.

 ### **Finding your log files**

-Every time Tilt Brush is run, a log file is generated "output\_log.txt".
-That log file can typically be found at: C:\Users\&lt;your name&gt;\AppData\LocalLow\Google\Tilt Brush
+Every time Open Brush is run, a log file is generated "output\_log.txt".
+That log file can typically be found at: C:\Users\&lt;your name&gt;\AppData\LocalLow\Google\Open Brush

 ## **Check out Labs or experimental features**

 To try out new or experimental features, you can open up the Labs panel.
-Here you will find some of the latest additions to Tilt Brush.
+Here you will find some of the latest additions to Open Brush.

 ### **Accessing the Labs panel**